Moushumi9medhi/Depth-Completion/README.md

   DATA_ROOT=dataset/val net=checkpoints/inpaintRandomNoOverlap_500_net_G.t7 name=test_patch_random useOverlapPred=0 manualSeed=222 batchSize=30 loadSize=350 gpu=1 th test_random.lua
   DATA_ROOT=dataset/val net=checkpoints/inpaintRandomNoOverlap_500_net_G.t7 name=test_full_random useOverlapPred=0 manualSeed=222 batchSize=30 loadSize=129 gpu=1 th test_random.lua
   ```
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+We used NYU Depth Dataset V2 as our dataset.
+We used Labeled dataset (~2.8 GB) of NYU Depth Dataset which provides 1449 densely labeled pairs of aligned RGB and depth images.
+We divided labeled dataset into three parts (Training - 1024, Validation - 224, Testing - 201) for our project.
+NYU Dataset also provides Raw dataset (~428 GB) on which we couldn't train due to machine capacity.
+We used [NYU Depth Dataset V2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) as our dataset.
+We used Labeled dataset (~2.8 GB) of NYU Depth Dataset which provides 1449 densely labeled pairs of aligned RGB and depth images.
+We divided labeled dataset into three parts (Training - 1024, Validation - 224, Testing - 201) for our project.
+NYU Dataset also provides Raw dataset (~428 GB) on which we couldn't train due to machine capacity.

 ### 3) Download Features Caffemodel